WHO WE ARE

 CAF has litigated federal lawsuits against over a dozen colleges and universities in the last year alone.
 Here is some of what we’re working on right now:

-Queens College Students for Life v.
-Members of the City University of New York Board of Trustees
+Young Americans for Freedom v.
+University of Florida Board of Trustees